microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 f(input);
 ```

-You can bind a variable to remaining items in a list using the syntax `...name`:
+You can create a variable for the remaining items in a list using the syntax `...name`:

 ```ts
 let [first, ...rest] = [1, 2, 3, 4];